-Revenue Recognition: Revenue from adoptions and animal care, veterinary services, educational fees, and retail sales are recognized when services are rendered or when items are sold.
+Revenue recognition - Revenue from adoptions and animal care, veterinary services, educational fees, needs-based spay/neuter services, and retail sales are recognized when services are rendered or when items are sold.
 Rental income is recognized on a straight-line basis over the lease period.
 Revenue from shelter operations, field services, and licensing are recognized when services are rendered.
 The Society has contracts with the cities of Oceanside and Vista to provide animal services to the communities.
-The contract with Oceanside is in effect until June 30, 2013; the contract with Vista is in effect until June 30, 2013 and is renewable for one two-year term thereafter.
+The contract with Oceanside is in effect until June 30, 2016; the contract with Vista is in effect until June 30, 2016 and is renewable for two one-year terms thereafter.
 Revenue is recognized ratably over the term of the contracts.
 Revenue from the contracts is presented as field services revenue in the statements of activities.
 The Society also issues dog licenses on behalf of the cities of Oceanside and Vista.
 Licensing revenue is recognized at the time the license is issued.

-Contributions and Bequests: Contributions are recognized as support when received or unconditionally pledged.
+Contributions and bequests - Contributions are recognized as support when received or unconditionally pledged.
 Contributions subject to donor-imposed restrictions for use in a future period or for a specific purpose are reported as either temporarily or permanently restricted, depending on the nature of the donor's restriction.
 When a donor restriction expires, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from restrictions.
 Donor-restricted contributions whose restrictions are met in the same reporting period are reported as unrestricted contributions.
 Bequests are recorded as contributions when the Society is informed of unconditional rights to the proceeds of the bequest.

-Donated Services: The Society receives donated services from a variety of unpaid volunteers.
+Donated services - The Society receives donated services from a variety of unpaid volunteers.
 The volunteers perform a variety of tasks that assist the Society in the areas of animal care, animal rescue, behavior training, community programs, mobile adoptions, pet-assisted therapy, and events.
-During the years ended June 30, 2012 and 2011, volunteers provided approximately 119,000 and 123,000 hours of service to the Society, respectively.
-For the years ended June 30, 2012 and 2011, management estimates the value of these services to approximate \$2,884,000 and \$2,888,000, respectively.
-No amounts have been recognized in the accompanying statements of activities in accordance with ASC 985-650, Not-for-Profit Entities Revenue Recognition.
+During the years ended June 30, 2013 and 2012, volunteers provided approximately 134,400 and 119,000 hours of service to the Society, respectively.
+For the years ended June 30, 2013 and 2012, management estimates the value of these services to approximate \$3,326,000 and \$2,884,000, respectively.
+No amounts have been recognized in the accompanying statements of activities in accordance with ASC 958-605, Not-for-Profit Entities: Revenue Recognition.

-Advertising Costs: Advertising costs are expensed as incurred.
+Advertising costs - Advertising costs are expensed as incurred.

-Functional Allocation of Expenses: The costs of providing various programs and other activities have been summarized on a functional basis in the statements of functional expenses.
+Functional allocation of expenses - Costs of providing various programs and other activities have been summarized on a functional basis in the statements of functional expenses.
 Accordingly, certain costs have been allocated among the programs and supporting services benefited.